-In this week’s interview, Michael Wilton-Cox provides some invaluable advice for being an effective Non-Executive Director and helps distinguish between roles for private, public and charitable boards.
+In this interview, Michael Wilton-Cox provides some invaluable advice for being an effective non-executive director and helps distinguish between roles for private, public and charitable boards.

 A good head for business is important – if you have run a business at board level you probably have a start – and being willing and able to ask awkward questions and insist on getting the right answers is important.
 “Shrinking violets” and those who want to sit quietly and agree with everything the Chairman says are not likely to do the best for the company.